Jackson Heights: Crime increases

 By the mid-1970s, Roosevelt Avenue had become the neighborhood's commercial center and also gained national attention as a place for organized crime.
 A 1993 New York Times article detailed how wire transfer services in Jackson Heights inadvertently enabled Colombian cartels to repatriate, and in the process launder, millions of dollars in drug money to South America alongside customers who used the service to transfer legally earned money.
 The violence that ensued as a result of the growing Jackson Heights illegal drug trade is described in this excerpt from a 1978 New York magazine article titled "Gunfights in the Cocaine Corral":

 Over the past three years, in this nice, quiet neighborhood, 27 people have been killed and dozens have been injured....
 The violence spreads to surround neighborhoods as cops and prosecutors fight a losing battle.
 Double and triple homicides go unsolved.

 By the late 1980s, Jackson Heights had rising real-estate values and a moderate amount of crime compared to other city neighborhoods.
 Nevertheless, there were still high-profile crimes that reinforced perceptions of the neighborhood as dangerous.
 In 1990, Julio Rivera, a gay Puerto Rican man, was murdered in a hate crime.
 His death galvanized the LGBTQ community into protesting his death with a candlelight vigil, the formation of several LGBTQ activist groups, and the foundation of the Queens Pride Parade.
 Two years later, journalist Manuel de Dios Unanue was murdered after authoring articles in El Diario La Prensa about the proliferation of Colombian cartels embedded within the business community along Roosevelt Avenue.
 Seeking to distance themselves from the portrayal of Jackson Heights as a crime-ridden neighborhood, some residents argued that de Dios had been murdered in Elmhurst, as the restaurant where he was attacked was on the south side of Roosevelt Avenue.

 Following the reduction of crime in New York City during the late 1990s, the market for illicit substances that fed the Colombian cocaine industry in Jackson Heights eventually decreased, leading to a reduction in cartels in the neighborhood.

 Revitalization and 21st century

 Community leaders responded to negative perceptions of Jackson Heights by seeking to have the neighborhood designated a historic district.
 In 1988, the Jackson Heights Beautification Group was formed; it organized walking tours as well as beautification activities and commissioned a neighborhood history.
 Five years later, part of Jackson Heights was made a New York City historic district.
 The designation, which set architectural guidelines for structures within the designated district, affected both existing buildings and planned new developments within the district.

-Starting in the 2000s, Jackson Heights has become once again a desirable destination for professionals and middle-class families.
-Some of these residents moved to Jackson Heights for the unique architecture of its buildings, while others move for its cultural diversity.
+Starting in the 2000s, Jackson Heights has become once again an area that many professionals and middle-class families consider desirable to live in.
+Some of these residents moved to Jackson Heights for the unique architecture of its buildings, or for its cultural diversity.